Understanding the ferromagnetic insulating state in Cr doped VO$_2$: Abstract

 \section{Abstract}

 Experimentally Cr doping in the rutile phase of VO$_2$ is found to stabilize a charge ordered ferromagnetic insulating state in the doping range of 10\% to 20\%.
-Its origin at 12.5\% doping has been investigated using a combination of ab-initio electronic structure calculations as well as microscopic modeling.
-The calculations are found to reproduce the ferromagnetic insulating state as well as a charge ordering at the V and Cr sites.
+In this work, we investigated its origin at 12.5\% Cr doping using a combination of ab-initio electronic structure calculations as well as microscopic modeling.
+Our calculations are found to reproduce the ferromagnetic insulating state as well as a charge ordering at the V and Cr sites.
 The mapping of the ab-initio band structure onto a tight-binding Hamiltonian allows one to calculate the energy gain from different exchange pathways.
-This is quantified for the first time and the role of charge ordering in stabilizing a ferromagnetic insulating state is understood.
+This gain is quantified in this work for the first time and the role of charge ordering in stabilizing a ferromagnetic insulating state is understood.